liv-io/ansible-roles-blockchain/README.md

 ## About

-`ansible-roles-blockchain` is a collection of well curated Ansible roles for the CentOS Linux distribution.
-The Ansible roles are licensed under the Simplified BSD License.
+`ansible-roles-blockchain` is a collection of well curated Ansible roles for the Debian Linux distribution.
+All Ansible roles are licensed under the Simplified BSD License.

 ### Features